KyaDLFiles/kyadlfiles.github.io/templates/misc_info/!index.md

 Buying the magic board after having bought the speed board will remove the latter from the invetory.

-Replaying the "Welcome to Nativ City!" cutscene will remove all bracelets except the white one from the inventory.
+Replaying the "Welcome to Nativ City!" cutscene will remove all bracelets except the white one from the inventory (with no possibility of getting them back).